Cybercrystal/ethical-hacking-lab/README.md

 # 🛡️ Ethical Hacking Lab: Exploiting vsftpd 2.3.4 on Metasploitable2

-This project demonstrates a successful ethical hacking lab where I scanned, identified, and exploited a known vulnerability in an intentionally vulnerable system using Metasploit.
+This project demonstrates the penetration testing lifecycle in a safe, controlled lab environment using Kali Linux against a vulnerable Metasploitable2 machine.

+The lab simulates real-world attack scenarios and documents the process of:

+- Service enumeration

+- Vulnerability discovery

+- Exploitation with Metasploit

+- Post-exploitation evidence gathering

+- Defensive remediation recommendations

 ---